 Everything is distributed in the different rooms of the house: kitchen, tool store, distillery, bedroom, stables and auxiliary buildings such as hórreo and panera.
 The inanimate objects take on a certain life and meaning grouped by themes, activities or specific places of the rural habitat and the traditional house.
 On the first floor we are the "lareira" or kitchen, habitual place for the scarce leisure that the people of the field had.
-Along with the domestic trousseau stand out in the "lareira" bench seats, with its attached table; the oven with its tools, kneading trough, the conqueiro, espeteira or basal, with the shelves that house the crockery, mostly made of wood; the "trobo da colada", a hollowed chestnut trunk that placed on the "dala" or "coladoiro", was used to wash clothes by cooking ashes and passing it through the clothes inside the trobo.
+Together with the household furniture, the bench benches stand out, with their table attached; the oven with its utensils, kneading bowl, the conquero, espeteira or basal, with the shelves that house the dishes, mostly of wood; the "trobo da colada", a hollow chestnut trunk placed on the "dala" or "coladoiro", was used to wash the clothes by cooking ash and passing it through the clothes inside the trobo.

 En the loom room, destined to the textile industry, we discovered the tools to make the wool, the linen and two loom looms.
 We pass from this dependence to room or room, place that served as a common bedroom and dining room for the days of celebration that brought together several neighbors.
 A sober furniture consisting of two iron beds, a table, chairs, stools, a sink, a chest for clothes, oil lamps, photos of the ancestors and pictures of sacred images.

 On the staircase that leads to the ground floor we stumbled two important collections: one of yokes and another of zapicos, for the sharpening stone the scythe.
 At the end of the staircase, already on the ground floor, a small shoe shop with the tools of two shoemakers in the town.
-To the left we enter a cellar with an authentic smell of oenological tradition.
+To the left we enter a wine cellar with an authentic smell of oenological tradition.
 In front of us the door is opened by which we access the multipurpose room, which has on the left the forge and carpentry to the bottom on the right a whole room dedicated to wooden footwear.
 Instruments of popular medicine, weights and measures, tools for hunting, fishing, beekeeping ... are available in this same room.

 Other works of the museum